 You get the idea.
 It is not rocket science to check a person solely by his or her resume, but evaluating with the right ingredients is!

-Anyone can be trained to do a job, even a tough one; but few things are much more important than mere skills that cannot be enforced artificially.
+Anyone can be trained to do a job, even a tough one, but few things are more critical than mere skills that cannot be enforced artificially.
 If you want to be an expert in catching the right fish, read on and learn the secret ingredients from our Hire Great People manual.

 One of the principal and paramount qualities to look for in a candidate.
-Some might have an attitude that stands out even when their skills are average.
+Some might have an attitude that stands out despite their average skills.
 They can learn and become an expert in things in no time.

-Hiring someone with a bad attitude just because they are very skilled and have a shining record is definitely a wrong move.
+Hiring someone with a bad attitude just because they are very skilled and have a shining record is definitely wrong.
 It might seem manageable due to the time constraint you have, but you should always remember,

 ‘‘It is important to make the right decision rather than the easiest one.

 So be patient till you get the best hires.
 A good attitude is a much-needed quality if you are looking for a great hire.
 Any decision otherwise might cost your long-built and nurtured company culture.

 Look for skills that your employees don’t have already.
 When that person enters the arena, your team should grow in a new aspect, increasing your production value.
 They should challenge you and your teams.
 So, always hire people who are better than you.

 A quality that cannot be found by following guidelines.
 When you sit with the candidate for a full interview, you will know if he/she has a spark that makes them stand out from the others.
 Use your intellectual and emotional intelligence to extract the ones with budding flame.